raw-labs/mxcp-project-deployment-template/README.md

 # MXCP Project Deployment Template

 > 🚀 **Stop wasting days on deployment setup.
-This battle-tested template gives any MXCP project production-ready CI/CD in 5 minutes, with enterprise-grade security and monitoring built-in.**
+This battle-tested template gives any MXCP project production-ready CI/CD in 5 minutes.**

 ## 🎯 Why This Template?